jackjazb/jackjazb.github.io/docs/_posts/2025-03-24-self-hosting-music.md

 - Install Debian, add your public key for SSH and disable password auth
 - Install [Docker Engine](https://docs.docker.com/engine/install/debian/)
-- Set up a Compose file as shown [here](https://jellyfin.org/docs/general/installation/container/#using-docker-compose) - if you're just streaming music, you can trim the `volumes` section to `config`, `cache` and one `media` volume, as the reset is unnecessary
+- Set up a Compose file as shown [here](https://jellyfin.org/docs/general/installation/container/#using-docker-compose) - if you're just streaming music, you can trim the `volumes` section to `config`, `cache` and one `media` volume, as the rest is unnecessary
 - Spin things up with `docker compose up -d`
 - Use `rysnc` or similar to copy over your ripped music
 - Go to your server's IP and set up an account via the web interface.
 Password strength is not a huge worry, as we won't be exposing this to the public internet.